ddhande/s3-multipart-uploader/README.md

 # 📋 Future Enhancements
 Support for pausing/resuming uploads

-Retry queue and progress bar on frontend
+Retry queue and progress bar on the frontend

 Lambda backend (for serverless deployment)